jesseck3013/azure-function-oauth-access-token/README.md

 - Run the workflow

-Access token returned in the output body.
+Access token was successfully returned in the output body.

 ![alt text](./img/call_function.png)